-In order to square all of these unusual features, Zhang and Lin ran high-resolution computer simulations of various celestial bodies—such as comets, debris, or even planets—approaching stars.
+In order to square all of these unusual features, Zhang and co-author Douglas Lin, an astronomer at UC Santa Cruz, ran high-resolution computer simulations of various celestial bodies—such as comets, debris, or even planets—approaching stars.
 The results predicted that a star about half the size of the Sun could shred large objects into these fragments, some of which would have even more elongated axis ratios than ʻOumuamua (perhaps more of a joint shape than a blunt shape).

 Close stellar encounters would also cause the surface of the shards to melt, then solidify once the objects receded from the intense heat and radiation of the star.
 This process could essentially coat the objects in natural glue, causing an “enhancement of cohesion” that offers “a possible formation scenario for the reported shape, size, and surface features of ‘Oumuamua,” according to the study.